The High Tight Flag

 2 Key observations:

-Most number of HTF during April 2020 i.e the start of post covid bull market.
+The highest number of HTF during April 2020, i.e, the start of the post-COVID bull market.

 Bearish divergence with Nifty500 Tops vs HTF number before the market fell.